rellimrebo/traffic-risk-estimator/README.md

 Regression.py: A regression model using Linear Regression to predict the number of people who will be injured by the collision.

+# How to run this scripts

+# Third Party Modules
+csv
+Ridge
+numpy
+LogisticRegression
+random
+matplotlib.pyplot